 Supreme Court to take up LGBT job discrimination cases

-WASHINGTON — The Supreme Court will decide whether the main federal civil rights law that prohibits employment discrimination applies to LGBT people.
+WASHINGTON (AP) — The Supreme Court is taking on a major test of LGBT rights in cases that look at whether federal civil rights law bans job discrimination on the basis of sexual orientation and gender identity.

-The justices say Monday they will hear cases involving people who claim they were fired because of their sexual orientation.
-Another case involves a funeral home employee who was fired after disclosing that she was transitioning from male to female and dressed as a woman.
+The justices said Monday they will hear cases involving people who claim they were fired because of their sexual orientation and another that involves a funeral home employee who was fired after disclosing that she was transitioning from male to female and dressed as a woman.

 The cases will be argued in the fall, with decisions likely by June 2020 in the middle of the presidential election campaign.